makrai/notes/kratzer88-stage-level-individual-level-pred.md

 6 1 ' (a) i s well- formed since the quantifier _always_ binds an occurrence of _x_ in its restrictive clause and in tts nuclear scope.
 As before, the pronoun _ t t _ is interpreted 8S 8n E-type pronoun.
-Simply Interpreting _it_ �s �n E-type pronoun doesn't give us the
+Simply Interpreting _it_ as an E-type pronoun doesn't give us the

 desired I nterpretation for 6 1 (a), however.
 6 I (a) doesn't Imply that whenever a farmer has a donkey, he has only one.
 Helm proposes to